nvgr-GenAI/my-learning/docs/algorithms/data-structures/queues/index.md

 Track your progress:

 - [ ] Understand FIFO principle thoroughly
+- [ ] Choose appropriate implementation for your use case
-- [ ] Implement queue using arrays, linked lists, and circular arrays
+- [ ] Implement basic queues using arrays and linked lists
+- [ ] Master circular queues for space efficiency
+- [ ] Understand priority queues and their applications
 - [ ] Solve 5+ easy problems independently
 - [ ] Master sliding window pattern with queues
 - [ ] Solve 3+ medium problems with optimization
-- [ ] Understand priority queues and deques

 ## 💡 Pro Tips